 Cost-volume-profit analysis (CVP analysis) deals with how profit and costs change with a change in volume.
 By studying the relationships between these items, management has better control over its planning and decision-making functions.

 By analyzing the effect of change in volume to costs and profits, we can determine the break-even point, sales required to achieve a target income, margin of safety, and degree of operating leverage.
-These topics will be discussed in detail.
-Finally, you we learn the difference between variable costing and absorption costing.
+These topics are discussed in detail in this chapter.